 - 10% or more of your total income must come from employment-related activities, carrying on a business, or a combination of both;

-- lodge your income tax return for the financial year.
-You’ll need to complete the ‘Adjustment - A3 government super contribution’ section;
+- lodge your income tax return for the financial year, completing the relevant section;

 - be under 71 years of age at the end of the financial year;

 - not exceed the non-concessional (after-tax) contributions cap;

-- have had total super balance less of less than $1.6 million as at 30 June 2019; and
+- have had a total super balance less of less than $1.7 million as at 30 June; and

 - not hold a temporary visa at any time during the financial year (unless you are a New Zealand citizen or it was a prescribed visa).